 The surface finish, including both form and surface roughness, of manufactured parts is an important parameter for quality control as it relates to the functionality of the parts.
-A significant proportion of component failure starts at the surface due to either an isolated manufacturing discontinuity or gradual deterioration of the surface quality.
-Improvements in the calibration of form and surface roughness standards will enable various industries to obtain traceable and more reliable measurements of form and surface finish parameters.
 Surface finish can be measured using CMMs with contact measurement probes for form and stylus instruments for surface roughness.
-Both types of measurement are performed in dynamic mode.
+Due to the demand for higher throughput and efficiencies and lower uncertainties CMMs are often operated in a scanning/dynamic mode which requires more complex measurements.
+Both form and surface roughness types of measurement are performed in dynamic mode.

 Flick standards are used to provide traceability for contact measurements probes, these are primarily calibrated using fully characterised form measuring instruments.
 For emerging NMIs, if no calibrated flick standard is available, they have to develop the capability to calibrate their own measuring device and the customer flick standards in order to provide traceability.
 The calibration of flick standards is also an important issue for experienced NMIs.
 The results of a recent EURAMET comparison (EURAMET Project 649) between experienced NMIs revealed a partly unsatisfactory agreement between the measured values and strongly varying measurement uncertainties reported by the participating institutes, which do not seem to be consistent with the observed deviations.
 Work is needed to address these issues for both experienced and emerging NMIs.
 Depth setting standards/spheres are used to provide traceability for stylus instruments and are primarily calibrated using special interference microscopes however these are not available in most NMIs.
 An alternative method is to use piezo capacitive sensors that are traceable to laser displacement interferometers as these are available in most NMIs.
 However this approach requires a good knowledge and understanding of stylus instruments and their performance in dynamic mode.
+An option is to design a portable displacement generator to enable the calibration and performance assessment of stylus instruments in both static and dynamic modes.
+The characterised stylus instrument could then be used to calibrate depth setting standards and flick standards.